EvaFrossard/EvaFrossard.github.io/index.md

 <div style="border-left: 4px solid #51247a; padding-left: 20px; font-size: 18px; margin-top: 0;">
   <details open>
     <summary style = "font-size: 18px; cursor: pointer;"><b>Latent Dirichlet Allocation</b></summary>
       <b>Unsupervised classification of documents</b>, similar to clustering on numeric data, which finds some natural groups of items (topics).
 The aim of LDA is to find topics a document (seen as a 'bag of words') belongs to, based on the words in it.
+Each topic is characterized by a list of words (the tokens with the greatest probabilities of appearing in the document).
+The LDA can be used to reduce the complexity of text data by representing documents in terms of a small number of topics instead of all individual words.

    </details>
 </div>